sgasse/shift-puzzle/README.md

 factor for our algorithm.
 To cut down memory requirements as much as possible, we use `u8` values.
 With `u8::MAX` (255), we are limited to puzzles of size `floor(sqrt(255)) == 15` which is enough for our purposes.
-It is indispensible to recognize states which we have already seen before.
+It is indispensable to recognize states which we have already seen before.
 To do this, we build a set of state hashes.

 #### Complexity